CesiumGS/3d-tiles/Q-and-A.md

 3D Tiles already supports trees of trees. `content.uri` can point to another tileset JSON file, which enables conversion tools to chunk up a tileset into any number of JSON files that reference each other.

-There's a few other ways we may solve this:
-* Moving subtree metadata to the tile payload instead of the tileset file.
-Each tile would have a header with, for example, the bounding volumes of each child, and perhaps grandchildren, and so on.
-* Implicit tile layout like those of traditional tiling schemes (e.g., TMS's `z/y/x`).
-The challenge is that this implicitly assumes a spatial subdivision, whereas 3D Tiles is general enough to support quadtrees, octrees, k-d trees, and so on.
-There is likely to be a balance where two or three implicit tiling schemes can cover common cases to complement the generic spatial data structures.
+Implicit tiling ([`3DTILES_implicit_tiling`](./extensions/3DTILES_implicit_tiling)) layouts allow common subdivision schemes and spatial index patterns to be declared without listing bounding volumes exhaustively.
+This representation reduces tileset size, and enables new optimizations including faster traversal, raycasting, random access, and spatial queries.

 #### How do I request the tiles for Level `n`?

 More generally, how does 3D Tiles support the use case for when the viewer is zoomed in very close to terrain, for example, and we do not want to load all the parent tiles toward the root of the tree; instead, we want to skip right to the high-resolution tiles needed for the current 3D view?

-This 3D Tiles topic needs additional research, but the answer is basically the same as above: either the skeleton of the tree can be quickly traversed to find the desired tiles (see [Skipping Levels of Detail](https://cesium.com/blog/2017/05/05/skipping-levels-of-detail/)) or an implicit layout scheme will be used for specific subdivisions.
+The answer is basically the same as above: either the skeleton of the tree can be quickly traversed to find the desired tiles (see [Skipping Levels of Detail](https://cesium.com/blog/2017/05/05/skipping-levels-of-detail/)) or an implicit layout scheme ([`3DTILES_implicit_tiling`](./extensions/3DTILES_implicit_tiling)) may be used for common subdivision patterns.

 #### Is screen space error the only metric used to drive refinement?